isovector/certainty-by-construction/src/book/6-structures.lagda.md

 which states that getting a key out of a merged map is the same as merging the values obtained by getting that key in either map.
-At a higher level, we're saying "merging really does do merging --- and doesn't do anything else!"
+At a higher level, we're saying "merging really does do merging---and doesn't do anything else!"

 A `get`-based monoid homomorphism seems like it correctly classifies the behavior we'd like.
 Is the same true for `set-hom`?